zingale/electron_positron_cxx/plots/README.md

-This has a script that loops over T and rho and checks the 3 Maxwell relations and outputs the relative errors.
-The idea is to run it at different precisions and compare the error.
-For example:
+The program ``generate_maxwell_data.cpp`` loops over T and rho and checks the 3 Maxwell relations and outputs the relative errors to a file.
+The idea is to run it at different precisions and number of quadrature points and compare the error.

+A script to run some combinations can be run as:

 ```
-make clean
-make PRECISION=FLOAT128
-./generate_maxwell_data > maxwell_128.txt

-make clean
-make PRECISION=LONG_DOUBLE
-./generate_maxwell_data > maxwell_80.txt

-make clean
-make PRECISION=DOUBLE
-./generate_maxwell_data > maxwell_64.txt
+./create_data.sh
 ```

+This will build it with various options and run.
+Note: this can take a long time, because of the 256-bit case.

+A Jupyter notebook to plot the results and data from a previous run is in `data/`